aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-specific-operations/aspose-imaging-java-check-jpeg-quality/_index.md

 > **Pro tip:** Use an absolute path or a well‑configured relative path to avoid `FileNotFoundException` in containerised environments.

-### Step 2: Load the Image and Retrieve the Quality Setting
+### Step 2: load the image and retrieve the quality setting

 `Image` is Aspose.Imaging's core class representing any raster image. `JpegOptions` holds JPEG‑specific settings such as quality.